vikrant82/chat-analyzer/docs/user_guide.md

 ### Platform-Specific Chat Selection & Threading

 -   **Telegram & Webex**: The dropdown will show a list of your chats and rooms.
 The analyzer will automatically reconstruct reply chains to provide accurate conversational context to the AI.
--   **Reddit**: The dropdown for Reddit is a "hybrid" list containing:
+-   **Reddit**: The Reddit backend offers two distinct workflows:
-    -   **Subscribed Subreddits**: Selecting a subreddit will reveal a second dropdown where you can choose one of its top "hot" posts.
-    -   **Popular Posts & My Posts**: You can also select a post directly from these groups.
+    -   **Analyze a Subreddit**: This workflow allows you to perform a deep analysis of a specific post and its entire comment tree.
+The "Select a Chat" dropdown is a "hybrid" list containing your subscribed subreddits, popular posts, and your own posts.
 To start an analysis, you must always select a specific **post**.
+    -   **Summarize from URL**: This workflow allows you to quickly get a summary of a Reddit post by simply pasting its URL.

-The analyzer will then fetch that post and its entire comment tree, correctly indenting all nested replies to preserve the thread structure.
+    The analyzer will then fetch the post and its entire comment tree, correctly indenting all nested replies to preserve the thread structure.
+It will also fetch any images from the post or comments if image processing is enabled.

 ## Using the Bots